Terms and Conditions [updated 08.09.23]

 Customer Data: the data inputted by the Customer, Authorised Users, or the Supplier on the Customer’s behalf for the purpose of using the Services or facilitating the Customer’s use of the Services.

-Data Protection Legislation: all applicable laws and regulations from time to time in force relating to the protection of personal information, including (where applicable) the General Data Protection Regulation (EU) 2016/679, the UK GDPR regime comprised of the Retained Regulation (EU) 2016/679 (‘UK GDPR’) and the Data Protection Act 2018 and any laws substituting, re-enacting or replacing any of the foregoing, as amended or updated from time to time.
+Data Protection Legislation: all applicable laws and regulations from time to time in force relating to the protection of personal information, including (where applicable) the General Data Protection Regulation (EU) 2016/679, the UK GDPR regime comprised of the Retained Regulation (EU) 2016/679 (‘UK GDPR’) and the Data Protection Act 2018 and any laws substituting, re-enacting or replacing any of the forgoing, as amended or updated from time to time.

 Effective Date: the date the contract is formed between the parties, as detailed in clause 2.1.